Share it

 Then, chop the green onions all the way down to the white parts, also as finely as possible.

-After that, add the soaked burghul, then the olive oil.
+After that, add the soaked burghul, and then the olive oil.
 Adjust lemon juice and salt to taste.

 Finally, mix well and serve.
 Bon appétit!